 Students following this course are recommended to have completed at least one year of university education (not necessarily in law).
 We expect the students to have a good proficiency in English both orally and in writing.

+This course offers a thorough introduction to the strategic corporate income tax issues at boardroom level of a multinational firm.
 In the past, tax planning and tax compliance was often left to (inhouse) tax experts with the aim of reducing the firm’s tax burden as much as possible.
 However, times have changed.
 Investment and location decisions of multinational firms are driven by many factors of which the tax system is one.

 Empirical research based on interviews with CEOs and CFOs indicates that corporate income tax (CIT) continues to be ranked high as an important factor.
 This is not surprising because CIT, normally levied as a percentage of taxable profit, represents a significant cost to business.
 The effective corporate income tax burden of a multinational firm therefore has a potential impact on its profitability and stock price.
 From a business perspective, however, dealing with CIT is becoming increasingly challenging for several reasons.